 The home had good links with an advocacy service and they were offered support to people that required it.
-The advocacy service visited the home on a regular basis and staff confirmed that additional visits could be organised if people required it.
+The advocacy service visited the home on a regular basis but staff confirmed that additional visits could be organised if people required it.
 Staff demonstrated their understanding of decisions that may require support from an independent advocate which could include decisions around handling their money or moving house.

 People were supported to maintain relationships with people that were important to them.
 Relatives and friends were able to visit people at the home if they wished, and the staff also supported people to visit their friends and relatives at their houses.
+People were also supported to maintain relationships through the telephone and social media.